tarelda/todoist-indicator/README.md

 # Compatibility

 Since I maintain this project in my spare time I don't intend to support versions other than one I currently use.
 I am usually running current Ubuntu LTS and GNOME version that is shipping with it.
-Thanks to @aadilayub codebase was adapted to run on GNOME 40/41, but there is no guarantees.
+Thanks to @aadilayub codebase was adapted to run on GNOME 40/41/42 (reported by @luk400), but there is no guarantees.
 Still feel free to report any quirks in the issues.

 # Setup